hyper63/hyper-adapter-fs/README.md

 ## Methods

-This adapter fully implements the Search port and can be used as the [hyper Storage service](https://docs.hyper.io/storage-api) adapter
+This adapter fully implements the Storage port and can be used as the [hyper Storage service](https://docs.hyper.io/storage-api) adapter

 See the full port [here](https://nest.land/package/hyper-port-storage)